Introduction

 The HSTPROMO collaboration uses high-resolution space telescopes to understand the dynamics of stars, clusters, and galaxies in the nearby Universe through proper motion studies.

-The Panchromatic Hubble Andromeda Treasury (PHAT) is a Hubble Space Telescope multi-cycle program to map roughly a third of the star-forming disk of M31, using six filters covering the ultraviolet through the near-infrared.
-The disk of M31 will be resolved into more than 100 million stars, enabling a range of scientific endeavors.
+The Panchromatic Hubble Andromeda Treasury (PHAT) is an HST multi-cycle program to map roughly a third of the star-forming disk of M31, using six filters covering the ultraviolet through the near-infrared.

 Reionization Lensing Cluster Survey (RELICS) is a Hubble Space Telescope Treasury program and Spitzer Space Telescope general observer (GO) program that analyzes the best and brightest high redshift candidates magnified by gravitational lensing.